yannbertrand/macos-defaults/docs/activity-monitor/icontype.md

 ---
-title: Dock Icon type | Activity Monitor | macOS defaults
+title: Dock Icon type | Activity Monitor
 description: Choose what information should be shown in the app's Dock icon, if any.
 head:
   - - meta